rgorby/MAGE/docs/source/quickStart/building/index.rst

     3. **Create a python environment.**

-    The ``kaiju`` software, and its accompanying ``kaipy`` python package, are best used in a separate ``python`` virtual environment.
-These instructions assume the use of the ``conda`` tool for creating and managing virtual environments.
+    The ``kaiju`` software, and its accompanying ``kaipy`` python package, is best used in a separate ``python`` virtual environment.
+These instructions assume the use of the ``conda`` tool for creating virtual environments, and the ``pip`` tool for Python package installation.
 If you use a different tool, such as the standard ``venv`` ``python`` module, please adjust these instructions accordingly.
 The only significant differences will be in the commands used to create and activate the virtual environments.
-These instructions should work with personal installations of ``python`` (created with the `Miniconda <https://docs.anaconda.com/miniconda/>`_ or
+These instructions should work with personal installations of ``python`` (created with the
+    `Miniconda <https://docs.anaconda.com/miniconda/>`_ or
     `Anaconda <https://anaconda.org/>`_ ``python`` distributions), or with a system-wide installation (such as a ``python`` installation made available